MOERobotics/2019-MOE-Vision/README.md

 ## Building

-To build `main.go` run `go build main.go`.
-This generates a `main` or `main.exe` executable.
-You can run this in Terminal with `./main` or in PowerShell `./main.exe`.
+To build `2019-MOE-Vision.go` run `go build`.
+This generates a `2019-MOE-Vision` or `2019-MOE-Vision.exe` executable.
+You can run this in Terminal with `./2019-MOE-Vision` or in PowerShell `./2019-MOE-Vision.exe`.
 When you run `go build` using recent versions of Go, it should pull in packages automatically using `go mod`.

 ## Installing and Deployment